 Did you run a search on it?

-You can check most search engines to find information on just about anything, and you might want to try searching for a company or publication that runs the site you're curious about.
-You should see their domain at the top of the list, but one way to see how much of a footprint a company has is to search for links to a company from other sites.
+You can check most search engines to find information on just about anything, and you might want to try searching for a company or publication that runs the site you’re curious about.
+You should see their own domain near the top of the list, but one way to see how much of a footprint a company has is to search for links to a company from other sites.

 Have you checked the spelling within the article?

-Yes, anyone can make miskates and end up with tyops on a wesbite, and anyone can run a spell checker, but scam sites are often set up by people whose native language is not English (or the language of the site you're visiting), and poor language can be a clue that something is amiss.
+Yes, anyone can make miskates and end up with tyops on a wesbite, and anyone can run a spell checker, but scam sites are often set up by people whose native language is not English (or the language of the site you’re visiting), and poor language can be a clue that something is amiss.
+Similarly, you may also find look-alike characters where you would expect to see English alphabet letters.

 Did you fact-check the story?